 - Rotary Youth Leadership Award (RYLA) Committee

-Here are other District 6490 committees that help carry out the mission of New Generations service:
+Here are other District 6490 committees that help carry out the mission of Youth Service:

 Global Grants and Peace Scholars – The District Scholarship Committee functions as a subcommittee of the Foundation Committee.
 It has the responsibility of recommending to the District Foundation Committee the types of scholarships the District offers.